TCGInc/gsachallenge/README.md

 gsachallenge - TCG's GSA ADS 18F Challenge Submission
 =====================================================

-Our GSA Agile Delivery Services submission allows users to search and navigate the openFDA drug, service, and food enforcement data (available at http://open.fda.gov) by location, type, date, product description, and recall reason.
-This application provides two key
+Our GSA Agile Delivery Services submission, the FDA Recall Interactive Map, allows users to search and navigate the openFDA drug, service, and food enforcement data (available at http://open.fda.gov) by location, type, date, product description, and recall reason.
+This application provides two key services:
-services:

  1. procedures to analyze and clean the free-text location data for search, and